microsoft/fluentui/packages/office-ui-fabric-react/src/components/pickers/PeoplePicker/docs/PeoplePickerDos.md

-- Do use PeoplePicker to quickly search for a few people.
+- Use PeoplePicker to quickly search for a few people.
-- Do use PeoplePicker to manage a group of people.
+- Use PeoplePicker to manage a group of people.
-- Do use the MemberList PeoplePicker to display selections below the input box.
+- Use the MemberList PeoplePicker to display selections below the input box.
-- Do use defaultSelectedItems when some people have already been selected.
+- Use defaultSelectedItems when some people have already been selected.